arutkayb/flutter_starter_bloc/README.md

-# flutter_starter
+# flutter_starter_bloc

-A new structured Flutter starter project.
+A structured Flutter starter project with BLOC.